Property Division Attorneys in Melrose, MA

 In Massachusetts, when a couple is seeking a divorce, preventive rules are set in place in order to keep one or both parties from manipulating their financial resources for their own economic gain.

 - Neither party is permitted to sell, transfer, or hide property.
 Both parties are permitted to utilize their resources for reasonable living expenses, normal investing or business purposes, and any attorney or litigation fees.
-For any other transactions, both parties will need either a written agreement from the other or court order.
+For any other transactions, either party will need a written agreement from the other or a court order.

 - Neither party is permitted to acquire any new debt against the other party.
 For example, one spouse cannot take out a line of credit secured by their marital status.